garysheng/faithwalk-os/perspectives/why-america-feels-like-hell.md

 Satan and his minions have designed systems that profit from human weakness while ordinary Americans struggle to survive—much less live virtuously—within infrastructure engineered for their moral failure.

-They have made virtue requires superhuman effort while vice flows downhill: Following Christ means swimming against every current of normal life; and speaking truth costs you access, income, and relationships.
+They have made virtue require superhuman effort while vice flows downhill: Following Christ means swimming against every current of normal life; and speaking truth costs you access, income, and relationships.

-## **The Presidents Tell the Story**
+## **Our Presidents Expose Our Satanic State Of Affairs**

 Look at our presidents.
 They represent what we actually value, not what we claim to value.